 Remember that the goal of the meeting is to work together to provide the best care and quality of life for your older adult.

-Before ending the meeting, make sure everyone understands what was discussed and decided upon.
+Before ending the meeting, make sure everyone understands what was discussed and what was decided.

-If responsibilities or tasks were assigned, make sure each person is clear on what they have agreed to do.
+If responsibilities or tasks were assigned, ensure each person is clear about what they have agreed to do.

 Caring for an older adult is complex and an ongoing responsibility.

 That’s why it’s important to continue meeting regularly.
-This also takes the pressure off needing to resolve every issue in just one meeting.
+This also takes the pressure off resolving every issue in just one meeting.

 After all, major decisions are best made after taking time to absorb the information and do research.